saviogama/30-day-movie/README.md

-# 30 Dias de Filmes
+# 30 day movie

-Um app que recomenda 30 filmes com base em seu gosto pessoal.
+A simple app that recommends 30 movies based on your personal taste.
+Created with the purpose of testing and studying integration with the OpenAI API and AI services.

-## 🚀 Tecnologias
+## Tech
 - [React 19](https://react.dev)
 - [Vite](https://vitejs.dev)
 - [TypeScript](https://www.typescriptlang.org)